 At a festival in Zichron Yaakov, pianist Malcolm Bilson will try to prove his contention that 300-year-old pianos can produce more faithful sounds than Steinways.
-Let’s say you’re a pianist, or a devoted fan of classical piano music.
-And … Continue reading

 In the third in his symphony series, Tom Service goes back to 1786 Prague and Mozart’s 38th symphony, in which you can hear the composer straining at the limits of what his orchestra, and the form, can do.

 Orchestra of the Eighteenth Century, conducted by Frans Brüggen

 Wim Winters plays Mozart’s Prelude and Fugue KV 394 on clavichord.